North Campus

 STEM SMART proposes to increase the number of Hispanic and other low-income students attaining degrees in STEM fields by providing undergraduate research internships and field-based experiences at MDC and at four- year institutions; research skills training through a Promoting Research, Innovation and Mentoring Experiences Academy; STEM completion and transfer assistance in the form of a STEM Success Coach and Pre-Transfer Advisor; a peer support system and online supplemental instruction through Peer Navigators: An enhanced virtual STEM Community of Interest; college tours; and professional development for faculty undergraduate research mentors; Please do not hesitate to contact Dr. Castor via email at mcastor@mdc.edu or phone 305-237-1689 for additional information.

-The Florida Pathways to Success Grant provides scholarships for students pursuing an Associate in Arts degree in a STEM pathway at MDC, with the stated intention of transferring to a four-year Bachelor of Science program in a STEM field.
-Through this scholarship, recipients may receive awards of $3600 ($1800 per semester; fall/spring) for yearlong full-time study.
-Students will be eligible to reapply and receive the scholarship twice.
-For more information, please contact Regine Romelus at rromelus@mdc.edu or 305-237-8451.
-Download our Florida Pathways to Success Application Form
+The Florida Pathways 2 Success Grant funded by the National Science Foundation (NSF) provides scholarships for students in all STEM majors pursuing a Bachelor of Science degree at MDC or an Associate in Arts degree at MDC, with the stated intention of transferring to a four-year Bachelor of Science program also in a STEM field.
+This is a wonderful opportunity for students to secure financial support for their academic journey.
+For more information, please contact Ms. Regine Romelus at rromelus@mdc.edu or 305-237-8451 or Mr. Edward Phillips at ephillip@mdc.edu or 305-237-1307.
+Apply for the Florida Pathways 2 Success Scholarship.